matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 # MSC2134: Identity Hash Lookups

-[Issue #2130](https://github.com/matrix-org/matrix-doc/issues/2130) has been recently created in response to a security issue brought up by an independent party.
+[Issue #2130](https://github.com/matrix-org/matrix-doc/issues/2130) has been created in response to a security issue brought up by an independent party.
 To summarise the issue, lookups (of Matrix user IDs) are performed using plain-text 3PIDs (third-party IDs) which means that the identity server can identify and record every 3PID that the user has in their contacts, whether that email address or phone number is already known by the identity server or